November 27, 2023

 Voluntary membership on this committee must be mindful of gender representation, Ukrainian-speaking background, and include:

 Group A (the Toronto Catholic District School Board, staff and current students) as follows (6 max.):

-Appointed Superintendent (Currently Superintendent of Equity, Diversity, Indigenous Education (1).
+Appointed Superintendent (Currently Superintendent of Indigenous Education, Equity, and Community Relations (1).

 Community Relations Officer (1).